Fediverse: ActivityPub

 In December 2012, the flagship StatusNet instance at the time, identi.ca, transitioned away to a new software named pump.io, with a new federation protocol to replace OStatus.
 The new protocol was designed to be useful for general activity streams and not just status updates, and replaced many of OStatus' external dependencies with JSON-LD and a REST API for its messaging and inbox systems, as well as making more use of ActivityStreams.
 While not as utilized as its OStatus predecessor, it would later become influential in the development of the ActivityPub standard.

 In January 2018, the W3C presented the ActivityPub protocol as a recommended standard.
-The standard aimed to improve the interoperability between different software packages running on a wide network of servers and to succeed both the OStatus protocol and Pump.io.
+The standard aimed to improve the interoperability between different software packages running on a wide network of servers and to supersede both the OStatus protocol and Pump.io.
 By 2019, almost all software that was using OStatus had added support for ActivityPub.
-While Mastodon began to remove OStatus support, other projects maintained it in their code, such as Friendica (which also maintained diaspora support along with ActivityPub), and the term Fediverse has since come to mainly refer to the ActivityPub protocol and its supporting server software.
+While Mastodon began to remove OStatus support, other projects maintained it in their code, such as Friendica (which also maintained diaspora support along with ActivityPub).

 AT Protocol

-A major protocol in competition with ActivityPub is AT Protocol, which powers the Bluesky social network and has formed its own separate network dubbed by developers as the Atmosphere.
+A major protocol often contrasted with ActivityPub is the AT Protocol, which powers the Bluesky social network.
+While both protocols aim to create decentralized social networks, they employ different technical philosophies regarding user identity.

+Developers of the AT Protocol, including Bluesky CEO Jay Graber, have stated they chose not to use ActivityPub because it did not natively support easy "account portability", the ability for a user to move their account, data, and social graph to a new provider without relying on the original server to authorize the move.
+In the ActivityPub model (used by Mastodon), a user's identity is typically tied to a specific server, similar to an email address; if that server goes offline, the identity can be lost.
+The AT Protocol aims to solve this by separating identity from hosting, allowing users to switch providers without losing their identity.

+Although the two protocols are technically incompatible by default, third-party "bridges" such as Bridgy Fed have been developed to allow users on ActivityPub networks to follow and interact with users on the AT Protocol network, and vice versa.